boissonnat/stripes-generator/src/main/doc/README.txt

   bash$ export PATH=$PATH:$STRIPESGEN_HOME/bin

 You're ready to go !
-To try your install, cd in any folder and type csv2xml :
+To try your install, cd in any folder and type stripesGen :

   bash$ cd /tmp
   bash$ stripesGen